ADAP - Notice of Uninsured Care Programs Privacy Practices

-Under Federal and New York State Law, the Uninsured Care Programs are required to protect the privacy of your personal health-related information, (including medical and billing information and information which is used to make decisions about you) and follow the terms of this notice.
+Under Federal and New York State law, the Uninsured Care Programs are required to protect the privacy of your Protected Health Information (including medical and billing information and information which is used to make decisions about you), and follow the terms of this notice.
 Health-related information and personal identifiers provided to the Programs are kept strictly confidential.

-The Uninsured Care Programs are also required to give you this notice to tell you how the Uninsured Care Programs may use and give out (disclose) your health-related information held by Uninsured Care Programs.
-If the Uninsured Care Programs make any changes to the way your health-related information is used and given out, you will get a new notice by mail.
+The Uninsured Care Programs are also required to give you this notice to tell you how the Uninsured Care Programs may use and give out (disclose) your Protected Health Information held by the Uninsured Care Programs.
+If the Uninsured Care Programs make any changes to the way your Protected Health Information is used and given out, you will get a new notice by mail.
 Program staff are aware of your needs for confidentiality and privacy and will disclose personal information only as necessary for the administration of the programs.

 - To you or someone who has the legal right to act for you (for example, your health care proxy or a person designated by a specific release signed by you);